ganobrega/vtexy/README.md

 # vtexy
-A reverse proxy tool to Develop in VTEX Legacy.
+A reverse proxy tool to local Developent in VTEX Legacy.

 ## Why Vtexy?
 VTEX is deprecating the Legacy version, then this tool is to support all Developers to make a great Job in VTEX.